Who?

 SparkType: MAKER/MAVEN

-On Myers Briggs/Jung personality tests I'm almost a dead split between introvert/extrovert and right/left brain.
-HA!
+On Myers Briggs/Jung personality tests I'm nearly split between introvert/extrovert and thinking/feeling.
 I like to believe that means I'm well balanced.
-So while this Jung score doesn't really seem to help much since the only one over 52% is N (intuition, at about 78%), I do identify with my slight introvert skew (52%) and INTP and INTJ descriptions resonate.
+While I don't sort neatly into the Jung categories since the only one over 52% is N (intuition, at about 78%), I do identify with my slight introvert skew (52%) and INTP and INTJ descriptions resonate.

 Strategic / Learner / Command / Input / Activator